AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 y = sum(x)/length(x);
 end`

-In Python, functions can be written by using the keyword "def", followed by the function name and then the input parameters in paranthesis followed by a colon.
+In Python, functions can be written by using the keyword "def", followed by the function name and then the input parameters in parentheses followed by a colon.
 A function is terminated with "return".

 `def average(x):
    if ~isvector(x)